 The cells of epithelial tissues must be correctly organized for the tissue to function correctly.
 We use the fruit fly (Drosophila) as a model organism to explore how an epithelium becomes organized, with cells of specific shapes, sizes and functions.
 Our favorite model tissue is the pupal eye: this ordered tissue is patterned by a combination of local cell movements, cell competition, growth, apoptosis, cell signaling and differentiation.

-Our studies focus on a conserved adaptor protein Cindr that is crucial for eye development.
+Our studies have focussed on a conserved adaptor protein Cindr that is crucial for eye morphogenesis.
 If expression of cindr is reduced, the eye is severely mis-patterned.
-This is because Cindr functions to regulate the cytoskeleton and adhesion of retinal cells.
-In addition, Cindr is important for the survival of retinal cells.
+In part, this is because Cindr regulates the cytoskeleton and adhesion, although Cindr is also important for cell survival.